SiliconLabs/wiseconnect/examples/snippets/wlan/lwip_tcp_client/readme.md

 - STA instance related parameters

-  - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which Wi-Fi network that shall be advertised and Si91X module is connected to it.
+  - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which the Wi-Fi network shall be advertised and Si91X module is connected to it.

    ```c
    #define DEFAULT_WIFI_CLIENT_PROFILE_SSID               "YOUR_AP_SSID"
    ```

-  - DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the Access point is configured in WPA-PSK/WPA2-PSK security modes.
+  - DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the access point is configured in WPA-PSK/WPA2-PSK security modes.

    ```c
    #define DEFAULT_WIFI_CLIENT_CREDENTIAL                 "YOUR_AP_PASSPHRASE"
    ```

-  - DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type if the Access point is configured in WPA/WPA2 or mixed security modes.
+  - DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type if the access point is configured in WPA/WPA2 or mixed security modes.

    ```c
    #define DEFAULT_WIFI_CLIENT_SECURITY_TYPE               SL_WIFI_WPA2
    ```

 - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.
+> Note:
+> You can configure default region-specific regulatory information using `sl_wifi_region_db_config.h`.

-#### Configure the following parameters in **app.c** to test lwip app as per requirements
+#### Configure the following parameters in **app.c** to test LWIP app as per requirements

-- **app related parameters**
+- **App related parameters**

   - `SERVER_PORT` is the remote TCP server port number on the PC running iPerf.